-- Drill Contract - Signed a drilling contract for a 5,000-meter phased diamond drill program to be completed in Q4, 2018 and Q1, 2019. - Drilling is expected to begin on or about October 25th on the Deloro Project. - Initial drilling will focus on an area where historic drilling completed by Dictore Porcupine Gold Mines Limited(1) in 1939 intersected a total of 45 meters of gold mineralized core that averaged 2.7 g/t in three distinct zones in a 220m diamond drill hole.
+- Drill Contract - Signed a drilling contract for a 5,000-metre phased diamond drill program to be completed in Q4, 2018 and Q1, 2019. - Drilling commenced in late October 2018 on the Deloro Project. - o Initial drilling focused on an area where historic drilling completed by Dictore Porcupine Gold Mines Limited(1) in 1939 intersected a total of 45 metres of gold mineralized core that averaged 2.7 g/t in three distinct zones in a 220m diamond drill hole.
 Historical intersection assays were 2.2 g/t Au over 11m, 1.8g/t Au over 12m and 3.3g/t Au over 22m of core length.
-Each of the intersections also had 1 or more high grade intersection ranging from a low of 6.3g/t Au to 21.9g/t Au all with 1.5m assay lengths. - (1) Historic drill intercepts and mining data from the Dictore Property were sourced from historic files and assay logs -Assessment File 444 of Deloro Township; Timmins MNDM Office.
-QA/QC procedures and processes have not been audited by CTEC.
+Each of the intersections also had one or more high-grade intersection ranging from a low of 6.3g/t Au to 21.9g/t Au all with 1.5m assay lengths. - (1) Historic drill intercepts and mining data from the Dictore Property were sourced from historic files and assay logs -Assessment File 444 of Deloro Township; Timmins MNDM Office.
+QA/QC procedures were not found.
 Historical results are not necessarily indicative of future results.
-CTEC will twin the 1939 Dictore DDH #5 to confirm the accuracy of the 1939 assaying. - MMI Sampling in 2012 and 2018 - 1,800 MMI samples in Deloro and Ogden Townships and check sampling of 200 MMI locations in Mountjoy and on the 4 Corners Projects in 2018. - Approximately 6,000 MMI samples taken to date on the 4 projects. - SGS Lakefield completed MMI assaying for 52 elements, generating 300,000 individual assays. - Serge Nadeau PhD completed analysis of the entire 6,000 sample MMI data base; initially in 2012 then ongoing through 2018.
-Mr. Nadeau's analysis has generated 20 targets spread over the 4 Timmins Project areas. - MOU's and Permitting - An exploration MOU has been signed with two First Nations groups, The Matachewan First Nation and the Mattagami First Nation. - 8 drill targets are already permitted, 2 are in progress. - Continuation of geochemistry and geophysics work to further define targets.
+CTEC twinned the 1939 Dictore DDH #5 to confirm the accuracy of the 1939 assaying.
+The results are discussed below,

+- Mobile Metal Ion ("MMI") Geochemical Sampling in 2012 and 2018 - 1,800 MMI samples in Deloro and Ogden Townships and check sampling of 200 MMI locations in Mountjoy Township and on the 4 Corners project in 2018. - o Approximately 6,000 MMI samples taken to date on the four projects. - SGS Lakefield completed MMI assaying for 53 elements, generating 300,000 individual assays. - Serge Nadeau PhD completed analysis of the entire 6,000 sample MMI data base; initially in 2012 then ongoing through 2018.
+Mr. Nadeau's analysis has generated 20 targets spread over the four Timmins Project areas.